SELF-Technology/self-chain-public/docs/studio/index.md

 SELF Studio is not just another IDE—it's the revolutionary AI-native development environment that transforms software development from a solitary, error-prone process into an intelligent, collaborative, and joyful experience where AI and humans work together to create amazing software.

-## 🎮 Dual-Mode Development: Your Choice, Your Control
+## 🎮 Multi-Mode Development: Your Choice, Your Control

 SELF Studio respects that different tasks, developers, and moments require different approaches.
 We provide complete control over AI involvement, from zero assistance to full collaborative development.